Héctor Jiménez

-Héctor Jiménez (born December 14, 1973) is a Mexican actor and producer.
+Héctor Jiménez Gudiño (born December 13, 1973) is a Mexican actor and producer.
 He played Esqueleto in Nacho Libre, Mr. Tumnus in Epic Movie and the cashier in Wild Hogs.
 He worked in a theater company in Tijuana for eight years, before moving to Mexico City to work for a Swiss company as a theater clown.
 In 2007, he was nominated in the MTV Movie Awards for Best Fight Scene.
 He is known in Hollywood circles as "The Mexican Steve Buscemi".
 On August 23, 2007, Jiménez appeared in the episode of the pre-schooler's show Yo Gabba Gabba! on Nick Jr. for the recurring Dancey Dance segment.